tylertomaseski/Stat-System-Foundation/README.md

+**This is a brand new repo!
+If you see any issues or have questions let me know!
+There's plenty of testing / iterating to do!**

 # Stat System Foundation
 Stat System Foundation is a starting point for adding a stat and buff/debuff system to your project.
 It requires that you write code and is feature-light.
 Most "how to make a stat system" guides for Unity are bulky and class-exploded messes (according to my personal taste).
 This aims to fix that by being a bit more data-driven and work within design constraints.